 No one can predict the future and those who do are often wrong but we believe that our system of Constitutional Monarchy, although not perfect, is the best - and indeed most modern - system yet devised and should endure.
 By limiting the ambitions and greed of our politicians, has it not served us well?

-At the time of writing we have Elizabeth II as our Sovereign with her eldest son Prince Charles as heir and beyond that his son Prince William and beyond that Prince William’s son, Prince George.
+At the time of writing we have Elizabeth II as our Sovereign with her eldest son Prince Charles as heir apparent and then his son Prince William and beyond that Prince William’s son, Prince George who is followed by his sister, Princess Charlotte and their brother, Prince Louis.
 As each member of the family matures into the role that they are destined to take on we shall see how each generation adapts and becomes part of the times but however successful they may be in this it is ultimately their existence and through this their Authority which ensures that we remain a stable and vibrant country.

 We can therefore face the future with confidence in the stable framework of our conventions but that does not mean complacency.
 We all must defend what we have.
 We owe it to the generations of past Australians who formed the land we inhabit now and all those who will come after us.